J3ddda/notebook/source/content/index.md

 - How emotions (and therefore ideas) spread through communities.
 - Exploring the concept of why respect for the body is downplayed alongside cognitive endeavours.
 - How eugenic principles are ending up in data collection and how to best *stop* that from happening and discontinuing harmful bias.
+- the human body and its innate intelligence

 <h2>My philosophy: dont force.</h2>